 A recent Huffington Post report looked to research from Brown University that could help create opportunities for new treatment methods.
 Researchers involved in this project discovered the exact brain regions within test rats where the neutral steps to a relapse in drug use occur.
 If the researchers can then stop a crucial step in the process, they may be able to stop a relapse that occurs due to stress.

 There are many factors which contribute to a person’s risk for addiction and substance abuse.
 Genetics may be one risk.
 A family history of substance abuse does not determine that a person will wind up in some form of addiction, but studies reveal that heredity can be a contributing factor.
 Another significant risk factor is environment.
 While environment can sometimes refer to the influence of others, research also shows that high-stress work environments can likewise play a role.

 A bill moving through the Texas Legislature would make it a requirement for those receiving welfare, unemployment, and other government benefits to pass drug tests.
 The bill was authored by Republican State Sen. Jane Nelson.
 She is the chairwoman of the senate’s Health and Human Services Committee.
 It has already been approved in the Senate and now requires approval by the House of Representatives.

-Posted on May 30, 2013 in Society
+Posted in Society on May 30, 2013